Vickeysvibe/DineFlow/README.md

 ## 🚀 Features

+- **Beautiful Dashboard**: Elegant UI for easy navigation.
+- **Smooth Table Management**: Manage tables, reservations, and seatings effortlessly.
+- **Order Handling**: Add, update, and customize orders with toppings, combos, and more.
-- Beautiful dashboard with a clean layout
+- **Cart System**: View and adjust customer orders in a clean cart interface.
-- Smooth table and order management
-- Add-ons and topping selections for custom orders
-- Cart system with quantity management
-- Responsive and mobile-first design
+- **Quantity Management**: Intuitive plus/minus controls for order quantities.
+- **Responsive Design**: Works seamlessly on mobile, tablet, and desktop.
-- Framer-motion powered animations
+- **Modern Animations**: Framer-motion powered transitions for a fluid user experience.
-- Elegant checkout and subtotal calculations
-- Easy navigation with React Router
+- **Custom Add-ons**: Customers can personalize their orders with selected toppings and extras.
+- **Checkout Summary**: Clear breakdown of subtotal, taxes, and final total.

 ---